BogdanIrimie/DistributedMonitoring/README.md

 ### Using the deployment

 As an alternative to manually building the project and creating the config files, the deployment directory can be used.
 The directory contain the latest stable jars and a directory structure that is easy to deploy and manage.
-In order to use the depoyment the following environment variables should be set:
+In order to use the deployment the following environment variables should be set:

 * `rabbitHost` IP of the machine hosting RabbitMQ (on all machines hosting `FrontEnd`, `Scanner`, `Converter` and `Presenter` components)
 * `feRabbitSendQueue` name of the queue used to send messages by the `FrontEnd` component (on machines hosting FrontEnd components)
 * `scRabbitSendQueue` name of the queue used to send messages by the `Scanner` component (on machines hosting Scanner components)
 * `scRabbitReceiveQueue` name of the queue used to receive messages by the `Scanner` component (on machines hosting Scanner components)
-* `coRabbitSendQueue` name of the queue used to send messages by thge `Converter` component (on machines hosting Converter components)
+* `coRabbitSendQueue` name of the queue used to send messages by the `Converter` component (on machines hosting Converter components)
 * `coRabbitReceiveQueue` name of the queue used to receive messages by the `Converter` component (on machines hosting Converter components)
-* `prRabbitReceiveQueue` name of the queu used to receive messages by the `Presenter` component (on machines hosting Presenter components)
+* `prRabbitReceiveQueue` name of the queue used to receive messages by the `Presenter` component (on machines hosting Presenter components)
 * `rabbitUser` credentials for RabbitMQ (on all machines hosting FrontEnd, Scanner, Converter and Presenter components)
 * `rabbitPassword` credentials for RabbitMQ (on all machines hosting FrontEnd, Scanner, Converter and Presenter components)
-* `mongoHost` IP of the machine hsoting MongoDB (on all machines hosting FrontEnd, Scanner, Converter and Presenter components)
+* `mongoHost` IP of the machine hosting MongoDB (on all machines hosting FrontEnd, Scanner, Converter and Presenter components)
 * `mongoPort` port on which MongoDB is running (on all machines hosting FrontEnd, Scanner, Converter and Presenter components)

-As the relation between components is `FrontEnd`-`Scanner`-`Converter`-`Presenter`, the pair:
+As the relation between components is `FrontEnd`-`Scanner`-`Converter`-`Presenter` \| `Remediator`, the pairs:
 ```
 feRabbitSendQueue - scRabbitReceiveQueue;
 scRabbitSendQueue - coRabbitReceiveQueue;
 coRabbitSendQueue - prRabbitReceiveQueue;
 ```
 should have identical names.